epfl-ada/ada-2021-project-young-boys/README.md

 sentiment analysis on these two separate datasets.
 Then we study and compare the results to understand how politicians' options differ from nonpoliticians.

-### B. Do the media reflect the nation?
-As a society, we employ many different media and spend considerable time with media.
-We rely on it as a news source and entertainment, and we often assume that what we consume is pretty reliable.
-However, this assumption could not be accurate, as the media might be biased and has the tendency to lean towards or against someone or something.
-In most countries, media bias is thought to either lean to the left or right, favoring liberal or conservative politics.
-In some countries, media bias can ultimately reflect the ideals of the governing body; for example, in North Korea, the media bias essentially becomes propaganda.
-Thus, we analyze the quotes given by cable news television channels or newspapers such as CNN, Fox News, The New York Times, etc.

-### C. How does the world see the United States with a new president?
+### B. How does the world see the United States with a new president?
 Europeans' attitudes toward the United States have undergone a massive change during Donald Trump's presidency.
-They thought that the United States' political was broken, furthermore European countries could not trust the United States to defend them.
-They tend to invest in their own economy and defense and look to Germany rather than the United States.
-They preferred to stay neutral in a conflict between the United States and China or Russia.
-Most Europeans rejoiced at Joe Biden's victory in the November 2020 US presidential election.
-Many people may have hoped that his victory election would have changed that dynamic.
-Still, the question is whether they believe that Biden can help the United States make a comeback as the pre-eminent global leader and positively impact their countries.
 At first, we intended to study the period before and after Joe Biden's presidency.
 However, the period right after an election might be pretty different from the middle of a United States president's presidency because the discussion is more about hopes and fears associated with the new president than about what the president has done politically.
 Thus, we consider the years of 2015-16 and 2019-20 where there is a transition from Barack Obama to Donald Trump to analyze the changes in people's opinion towards the United States.

-### D. How does the United States see the rest of the world?
-According to Pew Research Center in 2013, Americans don't like Middle Eastern countries, and they don't like the United States.
-But there was one notable difference.
-The British don't have nearly the same affection for the United States as Americans have for Great Britain.
-In our proposed project, we will also compare the sentiments of countries about each other, e.g., see whether country 'A' likes country 'B' more than country 'B' likes country 'A'.
-We evaluate how the United States feels about the world and how the world thinks about the United States.
+This relative comparison of sentiment can also help us see how Quotebank data compares to PEW data, as raw sentiment scores cannot be compared directly between the two datasets.
+These relative values give insights on trends, which could be comparable instead.

+### C. What are the main positive and negative topics per countries ?
+After gaining insights on the sentiments of the countries towards the USA, it is interesting to understand better what drives these feelings.
+There might be some common sources of positive or negative feelings, or maybe each country has their own reasons for feeling a specific way towards the USA.
+We therefore want to find what is the most common topic per country for the most positive and negative quotes, and see how this evolves throughout the years.

 ## Proposed additional datasets
 In this project, we employed two additional datasets named Pew Research Center and Wikidata.
 From Pew Research Center,